California Climate Action Corps Host Partner Application

 Example: (444)444-4444

-Site SupervisorThe anticipated onsite supervisor who will oversee fellows on a day-to-day basis, ensure opportunities for full-time service, and complete all program administrative responsibilities (Approx. 8-10 hours per month per fellow).
+Site SupervisorThe anticipated onsite supervisor who will oversee fellows on a day-to-day basis, ensure opportunities for full-time service, and complete all program administrative responsibilities.
+(Approx. 10 hours per month per fellow).

 Example: (444)444-4444

-MentorThe mentor cannot be the site supervisor or a scope lead.
-The mentor provides mentorship, career guidance, and professional development to help fellows acclimate to the organization and climate field (Approx. 8-10 hours per term per fellow).
+MentorThe mentor cannot be the site supervisor.
+The mentor provides mentorship, career guidance, and professional development to help fellows acclimate to the organization and climate field.
+Providing a mentor is encouraged, but not required.
+Please identify a mentor for your site that could meet with the fellows (8 hours per term per fellow).
 For more information, see the Mentor Guide.

 Example: (444)444-4444

 Scope Lead(s): Provides additional day-to-day guidance and supervision on service projects if fellows’ tasks cannot be easily overseen directly by their site supervisor.
-They can also meet weekly with fellows.
-Scope leads are required to attend monthly meetings with the regional supervisor and monthly host partner meetings.
-Scope leads may not be identified as the "Site Supervisor" or “Mentor.”
+They meet weekly with fellows and are required to attend monthly meetings with the regional supervisor and the monthly host partner meetings.
+Scope leads may not be identified as the "Site Supervisor."
 Scope lead(s) are an optional position and are not required.

 Example: (444)444-4444